-Spring training is in full swing right now.
-Professional baseball players have migrated south to start honing their skills and getting ready for the long baseball season that lies ahead.
-Similarly, youth baseball and softball programs are also starting practice to get ready for the upcoming season.
-Softball and baseball have continued to grow in popularity with more than 2.4 million children playing baseball worldwide.
+Baseball and softball season is in full swing.
+Professional baseball players have started their seasons.
+Similarly, youth baseball and softball programs have also begun.
+Softball and baseball have continued to grow in popularity, with over 25 million kids playing baseball or softball in 2018.
 Along with this increase in these athletes, injury rates – particularly in baseball pitchers – have increased.
+This is where pitch counts come into play.

 Over the years, USA Baseball and other similar organizations have been developing rules to try and decrease these climbing injury rates.
-Before 1996, baseball had inning limits and rest requirements, which have since evolved to more specific rules about number of pitches thrown.
-USA baseball has developed a campaign called “PitchSmart.”
-The goal of this campaign is to give guidelines in each age group for pitch counts and rest days along with recommendations on warm ups and types of pitches to try and decrease injury.
-Below is a table from MLB.com with the latest pitch counts for youth baseball.
+Before 1996, baseball had inning limits and rest requirements, which have since evolved to more specific rules about the number of pitches thrown.
+In addition, USA Baseball has developed a campaign called “PitchSmart”.
+The goal of this campaign is to give guidelines in each age group for pitch counts and rest days, along with recommendations on warm ups and types of pitches to try and decrease injury.
+Below is a link to a table from MLB.com with the latest pitch counts for youth baseball.

 A few other guidelines from the American Sports Medicine Institute developed to avoid injury include: